rafgraph/react-interactive/README.md

   focusFrom: undefined / 'tab' / 'mouse' / 'touch',
 }
 ```
-- In Interactive's API, the `forceState` and `initialState` props pass in a state object to the Interactive component, and the `onStateChange` and `setStateCallback` hooks receive the previous and next state objects when they are called.
+- In Interactive's API, the `onStateChange` and `setStateCallback` hooks receive the previous and next state objects when they are called, and the `forceState` and `initialState` props pass in a state object to the Interactive component.

 #### `focusFrom` API
 - The `focusFrom` API allows for separate styles and class names based on how the `focus` state is entered (tab key, mouse, or touch).